Whether you call it hot chocolate or hot cocoa, you can enjoy this delicious beverage right in your truck.

 Mike enjoys making his cocoa "strong," which he cannot get from a commercially produced packet unless he uses at least two.

-Pictured here is the hot pot in which we heat up water for hot chocolate, and two cups in which the mix has been prepared into a beverage.
+Pictured here is the hot pot in which we have heated up water for hot chocolate in our trucks, and two cups in which the mix has been prepared into a beverage.

 Money saving tip: By using a homemade hot chocolate recipe, you can save money, make your beverage as strong as you like, and avoid all of the preservatives that are present in commercially prepared mixes.

 Note that dry skim milk is not as nourishing as whole milk, so please use your own best judgment when it comes to your own ingredients.